adifens/Website-SearchFilm/README.md

 website ini berupa website untuk menemukan atau mencari film dengan memanfaatkan public API dari imdb.com

 ## Material
-- Boostrap 4
+- Bootstrap 4 online
-- Jquery
+- Jquery cdn online

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.